The listing that reads completely normal

 The Complicated Property Kit

-Twenty-five questions to ask before you buy heirs property, a septic system, a manufactured home, unpermitted work, or an estate sale in the Charleston area, plus the plain-English version of everything above.
+Questions to ask before you buy heirs property, a septic system, a manufactured home, unpermitted work, or an estate sale in the Charleston area, plus the plain-English version of everything above, including SCDMV Form 400, TOD-1, and de-titling.

 Your email goes straight to Jennifer's list.
 No spam, unsubscribe anytime.